cypress-io/cypress-documentation/source/guides/references/assertions.md

 ## TDD Assertions

-These assertions are available for TDD assertions.
+These assertions are available for TDD assertions (`assert`).
 You can see the entire list of available assertions {% url "here" http://chaijs.com/api/assert/ %}

 | Assertion | Example |
 | --- | --- |